 - Sales and Marketing

-- Sports Events
+- Production of Events

 Plus one option from:

-- Restaurant Food Management
+- Restaurant and Management of Functions

-- Small Business
+- Understanding Business Tourism

 International students need to meet our English language requirement at either IELTS at 6.0 or above and a minimum of 5.5 for each of the 4 individual components (Reading, Writing, Speaking and Listening).